jeffdonthemic/jeffdonthemic.github.io/_posts/2010-01-06-some-dev-501-assignmentsessays-cancelations-reported.markdown

 We do not have the next registration window scheduled.
 Candidates will be notified when the next window opens.</p>
 <p><strong>Did you postpone for all candidates?</strong><br>
 No. Based on resource availability, we chose to allow customer candidates to complete the assignment.</p>
-<p><strong>What about the exam – are you postponing that too?</strong><br>
+<p><strong>What about the exam  are you postponing that too?</strong><br>
 Yes.
-We will put the exam portion of the Force.com Advanced Developer program on “hold” until we develop our plan for our next window.
+We will put the exam portion of the Force.com Advanced Developer program on hold until we develop our plan for our next window.
 This will ensure that we do not build a large backlog of candidates and potentially cause frustration that an assignment/essay window is not open.
 During this time, we will also be completing our annual certification exam-item review so that all exams and the program are re-vamped prior to re-opening.</p>
 <p><strong>Is this credential going away?
 Are you replacing it with an exam-only credential?</strong><br>
 No. The Force.com Advanced Developer credential is still an important part of our certification program.
 We will be giving candidates who have already passed the exam a designation and logo that enables them to demonstrate that they are in the process of earning the Force.com Advanced Developer credential, but this is not a replacement or a new certification credential.</p>
 <p><strong>What should I tell people who are interested in the Force.com Advanced Developer credential?</strong><br>